litebulb/ProjectEdison/documents/GettingStarted.md

 *	1- Redis Cache

-*	1- Traffic Manager Profiles
+*	2- Traffic Manager Profiles

+* 2- Virtual Machines (Linux and Windows)

-**When there is a Region failover, user needs to redeploy ARM Template provided in GIT Repo.
-When redeployment Completed Successfully, below Azure resources will be deployed.**
+**When there is a Region failover, user needs to redeploy ARM Template provided in GIT Repo.**

+When redeployment Completed Successfully, below Azure resources will be deployed.

 *	1- Log analytics